Den-noh Coil: Reception

 THEM Anime Reviews gave it a 5 out of 5 stars calling it "The animation is consistently excellent throughout, and the music is great.
 The characters are also well constructed and worth caring for.
 The world of Den-noh Coil is convincing and realistic.
 The story has a very complex puzzle at its heart, and waiting for all the pieces to come together is rewarding.
 Intelligent and superbly animated, Den-noh Coil will satisfy the appetites of fans who want something more from their anime".
-Anime News Network prised the series for its unique concepts, story, animation and technology, describing it as "Concepts that are years ahead of their time, engaging characters and story, good use of CG with strong character development, engaging mysteries, tense and thrilling action sequences".
+Anime News Network praised the series for its unique concepts, story, animation and technology, describing it as "Concepts that are years ahead of their time, engaging characters and story, good use of CG with strong character development, engaging mysteries, tense and thrilling action sequences".

 Newspaper Mainichi Shimbun suggested the technology shown in the series would have a great influence on the future, comparing it to the way Snow Crash influenced the development of Second Life.
 It also praised the series for showing technology that was very Japanese, and concentrating on how the youth grow.
 Mike Toole of Anime News Network named Den-noh Coil among his top 10 overlooked anime of the 2000s, calling it "sort of a spiritual successor to last decade's Serial Experiments Lain" and "one of those shows where the end of each episode triggers immediate desire for the next episode."
 John Hanke, former head of Google's Geo Product division, founder of software company Niantic, Inc. and creator of Ingress & Pokémon Go, is a fan of Den-noh Coil and Ghost in the Shell.

 In 2008, the Virtual World Institute of GLOCOM; found new possibilities in the augmented reality depicted in Den-noh Coil, which overlays a network on the real world rather than in virtual reality.

 They then discussed the feasibility of infrastructure to support society and the form of organization to run society as an exploration of the future society.

 At the time, with the Second Life boom that occurred around 2006, there was a lot of talk about a virtual society, but in Europe and the U.S., the idea of creating a completely different world where people could do whatever they wanted, like the metaverse in the science fiction novel Snow Crash.

 In contrast, they saw in this work the possibility of not only that, but also the possibility of a virtual world embedded in the real world.

 They also suggested that while the virtual worlds and community services offered by the online gaming industry are Snow Crash-like, future services could appeal to a wider audience by adopting the Den-noh Coil concept.